-Understanding and Using English Grammar, Fourth Edition Teacher's Guide
+Fundamentals of English Grammar, Fourth Edition Teacher's Guide

-Copyright © 2010, 2001, 1993 by Betty Schrampfer Azar All rights reserved.
+Copyright @ 2011, 2001, 1993 by Betty Schrampfer Azar.
+All rights reserved.

 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of the publisher.